Open topic with navigation

 This topic includes the following sections:

 To open a system catalog, you must have a connect file, and the user you log in with must have an access level of 254 or 255.
-(See Setting security levels.)
-If you initialized users and groups when you generated your system catalog, it already has two such users: DBADMIN and DBA.
+For a system catalog that supports privilege-based users, you must use one of the initial users: DBA or DBADMIN.
+See xfODBC security: managing access for more information.

 You can open a system catalog from DBA (by selecting Catalog > Open) or by using the -c option when you start DBA from the command line.